 The salt marsh sparrow (Ammodramus caudacutus) is currently being evaluated by the USFWS to determine if listing under the ESA is warranted and it is listed as a species of Special Concern in the State of New Jersey.
 The salt marsh sparrow is a year-round resident in New Jersey, favoring coastal saltmarsh habitat.
-Nests consist of plant material and can be constructed directly on the ground or about 2 feet above the ground, among the stems of tall marsh grasses.
+Nests consist of plant material and can be constructed directly on the ground or about 2 feet above the ground, among the stems of tall marsh grasses typically in high marsh areas.